Mom of vet who died by suicide says she asked VA not to release him

 "He wasn't as happy-go-lucky," she said.
 "He seemed to pull back from all of us."

 O'Hearn battled post-traumatic stress disorder for years.
 In 2016, he put a homemade shotgun to his chest and fired.
-He survived, spending the next few weeks in a Department of Veterans Affairs hospital in Palo Alto, California.
+He survived, spending the next few weeks in a Department of Veterans Affairs hospital in Sacramento, California.

 Staggering number of veterans dying by suicideApril 16, 201901:45